An Iterative Receiver for OFDM With Sparsity-Based Parametric Channel Estimation

-The subgraph characterizing the observation process described by \eqref{obs} and \eqref{h} involves the following factors for pilot- and data subcarriers, respectively:
+The subgraph characterizing the observation process described by \eqref{obs} and \eqref{g} involves the following factors for pilot- and data subcarriers, respectively:

-When we say that the CIR in \eqref{cir} is sparse we understand that the number of multipath components $\tilde L$ is relatively small.
-To model this property we use a Bernoulli-Gaussian prior which assigns large probability to the event $\alpha_l=0$.
-We model $L$ multipath components (usually $L\ge\tilde L$) of which only a subset is activated, i.e. has $\alpha_l\ne0$.
-This allows us to derive an algorithm which inherently estimates the number of multipath components.
-In our implementation we select $L=N$, as we cannot reliably estimate more multipath components than there are observed subcarriers.
+The $l$th virtual multipath components is modelled through the variables $\alpha_l$, $\tau_l$ and $z_l$.
+To ease the terminology we drop the attribute ``virtual'' in the following.
+To model the fact that there are only a multipath components, a Bernoulli-Gaussian prior is used.
+This prior assigns large probability to the event $\alpha_l=0$.
+The model contains $L_|max|$ multipath components of which only a subset is activated, i.e. has $\alpha_l\ne0$.
+The number $L_|max|$ is an upper bound on the number of multipath components that can be estimated. \footnote{In our implementation we select $L_|max|=\ceil{T_|CP|N\Delta_f}+1$, which is the maximum number of degrees of freedom under the assumption \eqref{assumption} \cite{bajwa-sparsechannel}.
+It roughly corresponds to the number of baud-spaced (spacing $1/(N\Delta_f)$) components on the interval $[0,T_|CP|)$.} This allows us to derive an algorithm that inherently estimates the number of multipath components.
 Each component is assigned an activation variable $z_l\in\{0,1\}$, which is $1$ when said multipath component is active and $0$ otherwise.
-The sequence $\{z_1,\ldots,z_{L}\}$ is modelled i.i.d. where each $z_l$ is assigned a Bernoulli prior with activation probability $\rho$:
+The sequence $\{z_1,\ldots,z_{L_|max|}\}$ is modelled i.i.d. where each $z_l$ is assigned a Bernoulli prior with activation probability $\rho$: